neurorave/neurorave/index.md

     </table>
 </div>

 The modification of attributes are clearly heard and it appears that the RMS and the centroid have a strong influence on the sound generation whereas the sharpness and the boominess have a more subtle effect.
+However, taking the attributes from an other sample of the dataset quickly degrades the quality on the Japanese dataset and on the violin.
+This is due to the abrupt change of attributes which can easily be outside of the range of the original attributes.

 ## Multiple attributes control